 Microsoft Word has been around for over 20 years, and for better or worse it has become increasingly complex.
 What started as a simple text editor has evolved into a multifaceted piece of writing, design and collaboration software.
 No matter how much time you spend with it, there are always new tricks to learn that let Word streamline your document creation.

-For someone with limited IT experience, they could find themselves overwhelmed by their company’s IT demands.
-Fortunately, virtualization services are giving business owners a fighting chance.
+For someone with limited IT experience like a small business owner, they could find themselves overwhelmed by their company’s IT demands.
+Fortunately, virtualization services are giving small business owners a fighting chance.
 However, the term virtualization can refer to a number of different strategies.

 Why do hackers attack?
 Is it for money, notoriety, or political reasons?
 Many business owners never ask these questions, and instead only think about the means of how a cyber attack takes place.
 But knowing the motive behind a hacker’s attack can help you understand whether or not you’re a target and what data you need to protect.